MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

 ## Step 3: Set up and activate the agent

 1. In the Copilot for Sales admin settings, select **Sales Agent - Lead Research**.
-1. If you're using Salesforce, confirm that the status does not show **Connect to Salesforce**.
+1. If you're using Salesforce, confirm that the status doesn't show **Connect to Salesforce**.
 If it does, select **Connect to Salesforce**.
 Learn more about [connecting your agents to a data source](connect-agent-datasource.md).
 1. Enter details in the following sections:
    - **Data configuration**: Select the data sources to be used by the agent.
    - **Company profile**: Enter the company profile details.
-1. Salesforce users will need to take additional steps to configure permissions for the Sales Agent.
+1. Salesforce users need to take additional steps to configure permissions for the Sales Agent.
 1. Select **Activate**.
 The activation process may take a few minutes.
 Once activated, the status changes to **Activated**.

 ### Data configuration